Club Adventures Logo

 Day 2: Pompeii / Hiking on Vesuvius / Agerola

-After a leisurely breakfast, board your private minibus to the Pompeii archaeological site this morning.
-Here lie some of the world’s most fascinating and preeminent ruins.
-Finely preserved, they give you an authentic image of what daily life was like in a Roman city with villas, temples, theatres and bustling markets.
-Walk along the chariot-marked streets that were nestled under the shadow of Vesuvius until the fatal eruption in 79 AD.
-Visit the Roman Forum and Basilica, nearby temples, public baths and the tiny Odeon created for music recitals.
-After lunch, head to mighty Vesuvius.
-Walk around the rim of Vesuvius' crater, with sulphuric gases and steam still emerging from the gravel, then take a scenic drive to the Agerola high plain.
-Along the way, you'll be dazzled by views over the Bay of Naples and the Amalfi Coast.
+After a leisurely breakfast, board your private minibus to the mighty Vesuvius.
+Walk around the rim of Vesuvius' crater and watch the sulphuric gases and steam emerging from the gravel.
+Then, take a scenic drive to the Agerola high plain.
+Along the way, you'll see views over the Bay of Naples and the Amalfi Coast.
+After, head to the Pompeii archaeological site.
+Finely preserved, these ruins give you an authentic image of what daily life was like in an old Roman city with villas, temples, theatres and bustling markets.
+Walk along the chariot-marked streets that sat under the shadow of Vesuvius, until the fatal eruption in AD79.
+Visit the Roman Forum and Basilica, nearby temples, public baths and the tiny Odeon that was created for music recitals.

 Day 3: Agerola

-Today is a free day for you to relax in Agerola or enjoy some of the area's walking trails.
-Maybe take a walk to the viewpoint of Punto Panoramico for some great views over the Amalfi Coast.
-From here, descend through a spectacular landscape, which overlooks the Isle of Capri and the densely forested mountains of Cilento National Park.
-Your path leads you through class Mediterranean landscapes with vineyards, chestnut trees, oaks and scenic areas of shrubs and flowers.
-You can spot many old ruins dotted along the hillsides.
-In spring, you can even smell the Italian herbs as you walk past steeples of limestone rocks and through lush vineyards.
-This afternoon maybe visit the village of Bomerano, where you can grab some lunch, an aperitif or taste some of the local limoncello.
+Today is a free day for you to relax in Agerola or take on some of the area's walking trails.
+You can head to the viewpoint of Punto Panoramico for views over the Amalfi Coast – from here, descend through a spectacular landscape, which overlooks the Isle of Capri and the densely forested mountains of Cilento National Park.
+Your path leads you through Mediterranean landscapes covered in vineyards, chestnut trees, oaks, shrubs and flowers.
+Spot the many old ruins dotted along the hillsides as you go.
+In spring, you can even smell fresh Italian herbs as you walk past steeples of limestone rocks through lush vineyards.
+This afternoon, maybe visit the village of Bomerano and grab some lunch, an aperitif or a glass of the local limoncello.

-Day 5: Hiking on Capri Island / Amalfi
+Day 5: Hiking on Capri Island / Minori

-Today is dedicated to the rightly famous Isle of Capri, a place where Roman emperors used to come as tourists.
-You will take a ferry from Amalfi to Capri, following the beautiful coastline and passing the islands of the mythical sirens that were mentioned in Homer's Iliadand Odyssey.
-As you approach, witness Capri’s coastline in all its glory: mighty cliffs, shard-like rock formations, crashing blue seas.
-Have your camera at the ready on this short cruise.
-When you arrive in Capri, you will see the popular sights, then take a beautiful circuit walk.
-During this walk you will pass Villa Jovis (the ruins of the most impressive Roman villa on the island, once home to Emperor Tiberius), see a historic monastery and explore the winding alleyways of the village of Capri.
-Part of your walk follows untouched coastline and passes many impressive grottoes, and there's time to dip your feet in the water.
-Your walk can be extended or shortened in many ways today, depending on the wishes of the group.
-Late in the afternoon you will travel by boat back to Amalfi.
+Today, you’ll explore the gorgeous Isle of Capri, where Roman emperors used to holiday.
+Take a ferry along the beautiful coastline, passing the islands of mythical sirens from Homer's Odyssey.
+As you approach, you’ll be welcomed by cliffs and crashing blue seas (don’t forget your camera!).
+When you arrive in Capri, head out for a walking tour of all the local sights, then take a circuit walk passing Villa Jovis (the ruins of the most impressive Roman villa on the island, once home to Emperor Tiberius), a historic monastery and the winding alleyways of the village of Capri.
+Follow the untouched coastline and many impressive grottos (take some time to dip your feet in the water – the best way to cool off).
+Later this afternoon, take the ferry back to Minori for the night.

-After breakfast this morning, your 'Walking the Amalfi Coast' adventure comes to an end.
-There are no more activities planned for today and you're able to depart at any time.
-From here, it's easy to arrange onward connections.
-You may wish to board one of a number of ferries that sail from Amalfi to Salerno or Naples.
-Alternatively, there are local SITA buses that run to Sorrento, Salerno or Naples where you can catch onward rail connections.
-Your leader will be able to assist.
+After breakfast this morning, your adventure comes to an end.
+If you’d like to stay in the area for longer, just speak to your booking agent ahead of time.
+You might like to board one of the ferries that sail from Amalfi/Minori to Salerno or Naples.
+Alternatively, local SITA buses run to Sorrento, Salerno or Naples, where you can catch onward rail connections.

 Image